SFDO-Tooling/CumulusCI/docs/headless.md

-for a particular service is to look for your service under the [services tag in the CumulusCI standard library](https://github.com/SFDO-Tooling/CumulusCI/blob/34533b4a1caa3f1850c64e223ece26069c83b60e/cumulusci/cumulusci.yml#L1164) and provide values for all \"attributes\" listed under the desired service.
+for a particular service is to look for your service under the [services tag in the CumulusCI standard library](https://github.com/SFDO-Tooling/CumulusCI/blob/34533b4a1caa3f1850c64e223ece26069c83b60e/cumulusci/cumulusci.yml#L1164) and provide values for all "attributes" listed under the desired service.
 You can also use `cci service info` to get the values from a service you've configured locally.